srlightbody/static-gospel/README.md

 ### Brave / Chromium

-A theme extension; needs the whole folder for the variant you want, so clone the repo first:
+It's a theme extension, so it needs the whole folder for the variant you want.
+Clone the repo:

 ```sh
 git clone https://github.com/srlightbody/static-gospel ~/.static-gospel